 Government Code Section 65583(a)(3) requires local governments to prepare an inventory of land suitable for residential development, including vacant sites and sites having the potential for redevelopment, and an analysis of the relationship of zoning and public facilities and services to these sites.
 The inventory of land suitable for residential development shall be used to identify sites that can be developed for housing within the planning period (Section 65583.2).
 To create this list, City staff undertook an extensive process to review the feasibility of housing development for every site located within the key study areas that had been identified by the community while weighing in the expertise of staff, consultants, and developers.
-The draft sites list was posted to the city website in December 2021 for public comment where staff received many comments and updated the inventory as appropriate.
+The original draft sites inventory was posted to the City website in December 2021 for public comment.
+The inventory has been updated since based on additional analysis or in response to public comments.

-In 2019, City staff began a series of citizen outreach workshops where the community was asked to select target areas where they believed future housing development would be most suitable.
-From this process, the City was able to identify ten study areas for the 6th Housing Element Cycle's sites inventory.
-Then, trends were analyzed from the previous 5 years to see what the expected densities of potential redevelopment would be when weighed against the existing site constraints such as zoning, size, and neighborhood trends.
-Staff was able to use this process to calculate the realistic redevelopment capacity of these sites.
-Within these study areas, there are currently enough sites zoned to accommodate 9,929 new housing units in the City of San Mateo.
-The affordability breakdown of these sites is 2,984 lower Income units, 1,212 Moderate-Income units, and 5,733 Above Moderate-Income units.
+In 2019, City staff began a series of public outreach workshops through the General Plan 2040 Update, and asked community members to select target areas where they believed future housing development would be most suitable.
+From this process, the City identified ten study areas for the 6th Housing Element Cycle's sites inventory.
+Then, staff analyzed development trends from the previous five years (2019-2023) to determine expected densities for potential redevelopment when weighed against the existing site constraints such as zoning, size, and neighborhood trends.
+Through this process, staff was able to calculate the realistic redevelopment capacity of these sites.
+Within these study areas, there are currently enough sites zoned to accommodate 10,286 new housing units in the City of San Mateo.
+The affordability breakdown of these sites is 3,129 lower Income units, 1,278 Moderate-Income units, and 5,880 Above Moderate-Income units.
 The sites for affordable developments were spread throughout the City to avoid adding to any Racially/Ethnically Concentrated Areas of Poverty (RECAP).

-4.1 RHNA Status
+4.1 RHNAs Status

-For the 6th cycle Housing Element Update, the City of San Mateo has been assigned a RHNA of 7,015 units:
+For the 6th Cycle Housing Element Update, the City of San Mateo has been assigned a RHNAs of 7,015 units: